 Backflow testing devices are made up of a number of parts, including check valves, springs, and relief valves.
 Each part needs to be individually tested.
 During a backflow test, the backflow assembly is pressurized and then each component is isolated and its performance checked.
 Check valves, for example, must be able to hold a minimum pressure before passing the test.
 If a part is worn, it may need to be cleaned or repaired, or it may require complete replacement.
 Backflow testing is usually a quick procedure if no problems are detected, and can be completed within half an hour.

-At Art Plumbing, AC & Electric, we know that time is money when you have a business to run – and that worrying about your backflow testing is one time-consuming hassle you can’t afford to deal with.
+At Art Plumbing, Air Conditioning & Electric, we know that time is money when you have a business to run – and that worrying about your backflow testing is one time-consuming hassle you can’t afford to deal with.
 There’s no need to stress, though – we’ve got it covered.
 Our licensed plumbers are certified backflow testers who will get the job done quickly and efficiently, and make sure that any worn parts in your backflow prevention assembly are replaced.
 Many businesses already trust us to complete their yearly backflow inspection – give us a call today and you’ll find out why!